How to Implement Bimodal IT: Focus on the 4 P’s

 By now, most CIOs have heard the term bimodal IT.
 The approach was conceptualized to balance the competing priorities of maintaining mission-critical systems and delivering the innovative applications required for successful digital transformation.

 Despite the overwhelming interest, CIOs and IT teams are hungry for practical insight into implementing bimodal IT within their own organizations.
-Drawing from our experience guiding more than 500 customers along their digital journey, we’ve identified four key aspects to successfully develop the Mode 2 capabilities required to drive digital innovation.
+Drawing from our experience guiding more than 500 customers along their digital journey, we’ve identified four key aspects to successfully develop the Mode 2 capabilities required to drive digital transformation.
 We call them the 4 P’s:

 The biggest challenge driving digital innovation is not technology, but leading change.
 The most effective way to do this is to implement a bimodal IT strategy, combining the rock-solid conventional capabilities of Mode 1 with new Mode 2 capabilities to deal with uncertainty and achieve the speed and agility required for digital transformation.

 While all of the topics covered by the 4 P’s might sound like a lot, here’s the thing.
 Just as Rome wasn’t built in a day, you don’t need to tackle everything at once.
-Leveraging our proven methodology and three-phase Digital Transformation Roadmap, we guide our customers on what to do when, so that you’re able to focus on what matter most now, without needing to worry that you’re forgetting something that will be painful to correct later on.
+Leveraging our proven methodology and three-phase Digital Transformation Framework, we guide our customers on what to do when, so that you’re able to focus on what matters most now, without needing to worry that you’re forgetting something that will be painful to correct later on.